ajarti/endouble/Readme.md

 php artisan migrate --seed
 ```

 You should now be able to navigate to your new site.
-Using https://your.domain/api/query/<source-slug>
+The home page will have links to the 2 sample feeds.

 ## Adding new feeds.